 This page describes service accounts, access scopes, and Identity and Access Management (IAM) roles that apply to service accounts.
 To learn how to create and use service accounts, read the Creating and Enabling Service Accounts for Instances documentation.

 A service account is a special account that can be used by services and applications running on your Google Compute Engine instance to interact with other Google Cloud Platform APIs.
 Applications can use service account credentials to authorize themselves to a set of APIs and perform actions within the permissions granted to the service account and virtual machine instance.
+In addition, you can create firewall rules that allow or deny traffic to and from instances based on the service account that owns the instances.

 What are service accounts?

-Service accounts authenticate applications running on your virtual machine instances to other Google Cloud Platform services.
+A service account is the identity an instance or an application is running with.
+This identity is used to identify applications running on your virtual machine instances to other Google Cloud Platform services.
 For example, if you write an application that reads and writes files on Google Cloud Storage, it must first authenticate to the Google Cloud Storage API.
 You can create a service account and grant the service account access to the Cloud Storage API.
 Then, you would update your application code to pass the service account credentials to the Cloud Storage API.
 In this way, your application authenticates seamlessly to the API without embedding any secret keys or user credentials in your instance, image, or application code.

 There are two types of service accounts available to Compute Engine instances: user-managed service accounts and Google-managed service accounts.